Ramy-Abdulazziz/DictionaryImplementation/README.md

 In this case :

--The function h1 takes a key and hashes it to the index of its leftmost digit, modulo tablesize.
+-The function h1 takes a key and hashes it to the index of its leftmost digit, modulo tablesize.</br>
 -The function h2 takes a key and hashes it to the index of its rightmost digit, modulo tablesize.